-- Lack of coordination: Different categories of PAs established under same law or several laws can be found within larger continuous habitats - eg: Indian Sundarbans contain a NP, three wildlife sanctuaries an a Tiger Reserve coming under same legislation and agency Negambo estuary in Sri Lanka 4 categories of PAs declared under four legal enactments coming under different agencies - Most of the MCPAs are small in extent, and as such, may not sufficiently protect species with wide habitat ranges or those reliant upon dispersal reproductive strategies - Conservation in the region has been focused on terrestrial issues and there is comparatively much less expertise in marine resource management, especially in protecting fishery resources and migratory species.
-Although Legislation specifically for establishing protected areas in the marine environment is somewhat developed, but not being utilized.
+- Lack of coordination: Different categories of PAs established under same law or several laws can be found within larger continuous habitats - e.g. Indian Sundarbans contain a NP, three wildlife sanctuaries and a Tiger Reserve coming under same legislation and agency Negambo estuary in Sri Lanka 4 categories of PAs declared under four legal enactments coming under different agencies - Most of the MCPAs are small in extent, and as such, may not sufficiently protect species with wide habitat ranges or those reliant upon dispersal reproductive strategies - Conservation in the region has been focused on terrestrial issues and there is comparatively much less expertise in marine resource management, especially in protecting fishery resources and migratory species.
+Although Legislation specifically for establishing protected areas in the marine environment is somewhat developed, but not being utilized. - Majority of South Asia's PAs pay insufficient attention to ecological criteria and the requirements of communities mobilization of local communities as well as private sector including dive and tour operators and hoteliers is a must